-Evaluating the global conjunction challenge for low-thrust GEO disposal maneuvers is beneficial not only for remediation concepts, but for operational end-of-life mitigation activities as well.
-Since lightweight, all-electric busses are becoming more prominent in the satellite industry, lower-thrust electric propulsion is now being harnessed both for orbit raising and station-keeping of GEO assets.
-Previously, GEO satellites with chemical thrusters have used a two- to three-impulse Hohmann-like transfer to re-orbit to a disposal orbit at end-of-life, 10,11 but GEO satellites equipped with low-thrust electric engines must use continuous thrust orbit raising strategies to achieve the desired increase in semi-major axis.
-Since continuous thrust re-orbiting performed under mN levels of thrust takes from weeks to months to achieve a 300 km increase in semi-major axis, 8 it is important to investigate the number of conjunctions that such satellites might experience during this phase of decommissioning.
-It is undesirable to be responsible for a debris-generating event while engaged in an act of mitigation or remediation - thus, characterizing the conjunction challenges of low-thrust re-orbit maneuvers is critical knowledge for both all-electric satellite operators and designers of low-thrust ADR systems.
+Proposed ADR techniques for the GEO arena typically involve re-orbiting of large-scale derelicts to "graveyard" disposal orbits at perigee altitudes above the GEO ring, factoring the GEO protection well.
+Since lightweight, all-electric busses are becoming more prominent in the satellite industry,1 lower-thrust electric propulsion is now being harnessed both for orbit raising and stationkeeping of GEO assets.
+Previously, GEO satellites with chemical thrusters have used a two- to three-impulse Hohmann-like transfer to re-orbit to a disposal orbit at end-of-life [15,21] but GEO satellites equipped with low-thrust electric engines must use continuous thrust orbit raising strategies to achieve the desired increase in semi-major axis.
+Since continuous thrust re-orbiting performed under mN levels of thrust takes from weeks to months to achieve a 300 km increase in semi-major axis [24], it is important to investigate the number of conjunctions that such satellites might experience during this phase of decommissioning.
+It is undesirable to be responsible for a debris-generating event while engaged in an act of mitigation or remediation-thus, characterizing the conjunction challenges of low-thrust re-orbit maneuvers is critical knowledge for both all-electric satellite operators and designers of low-thrust ADR systems.2